 - Strain the remaining drippings through a mesh strainer into a small saucepan.
 Heat the sauce slowly over medium.

-- While sauce is heating, in a small bowl stir together 2 tsp potato starch and ¼ cup cold water till dissolved.
+- While sauce is heating, in a small bowl stir together 2 tsp potato starch and ¼ cup cold water until dissolved.
 Add the starch mixture to the pan drippings, along with 1 tbsp honey and ¼ cup white wine or chicken broth.
-Stir the sauce over medium heat till it thickens and bubbles around the edges.
+Stir the sauce over medium heat until it thickens and bubbles around the edges.
 If sauce is too thick, add more water or chicken broth.
 If the sauce is too thin, let it simmer till it thickens to desired consistency.
 Season sauce with salt and pepper to taste.

 - Serve the chicken pieces drizzled with warm honey sauce.